-This isn’t offensive, but it’s a generalization that isn’t always accurate and can be misleading.
+This isn’t offensive, but it’s a generalization that deflects the role our transphobic society plays in the trans experience.
+It isn’t always accurate and can be misleading.

 In the past, it was common for transgender people to use the phrase “born in the wrong body” to explain their identities to cisgender people.
 (Many still use it.)
 It’s often an oversimplification of the experience, but it helps a group of people unfamiliar with what gender dysphoria is like to understand the concept.

-While it does accurately describe some transgender folks’ experiences, it’s wrong to assume it applies to all of us.
+While it does accurately describe a portion of some transgender folks’ experiences, it’s wrong to assume it applies to all of us.

 While many trans people feel that their bodies need to change to help them become comfortable with how they represent their gender (I am one of those people), not all do.
-Many transgender folks don’t experience body dysphoria, and don’t feel compelled to spend thousands of dollars and months of recovery time on body-altering surgeries and therapies.
+Many transgender folks don’t experience body dysphoria, and/or are unable to spend thousands of dollars and months of recovery time on body-altering surgeries and therapies.
 This doesn’t make them any less the gender they claim to be.

 Some trans men never undergo surgeries and hormone therapies, and the same goes for trans women.
 Likewise, nonbinary folks are all over the map on whether they pursue components of medical transition.

 This doesn’t mean they were born in the wrong body: they were born in bodies that society has wrongly coded to pertain only to certain genders.
 That’s what makes “born in the wrong body” such a misnomer when applied broadly to transgender people as a whole.
 This varies from individual to individual, and doesn’t include everyone—so don’t take this phrase for granted as true about everyone.